 If You Send Us Personal Information

-If you choose to provide us with personally identifiable information—for example, by filling out an e-mail form to subscribe to our publications mailing list—we may use that information to respond to your comment or to get you the information you have requested.
+If you choose to provide us with PII—for example, by filling out an e-mail form to subscribe to our publications mailing list—we may use that information to respond to your comment or to get you the information you have requested.
 That information is temporarily retained and then destroyed in accordance with guidelines of the National Archives and Records Administration.
-We will not release any personally identifiable information, including e-mail addresses, to the public or to private organizations.
+We will not release any PII, including e-mail addresses, to the public or to private organizations.
 We never create individual profiles or give such information to any private organizations.
 GAO never collects information for commercial marketing.

 When you visit our Web site, small bits of text known as cookies are stored on your computer.
 GAO uses both per-session and persistent cookies to make it easier for you to comment on a report, complete a survey, and navigate our site, as well as for GAO to gather information about how our site is used to help us improve its performance.